infrahq/infra/docs/reference/cli-reference.md

 ```
       --force         Create grant even if requested user, destination, or role are unknown
-  -g, --group         Required if identity is of type 'group'
+  -g, --group         Required if adding a grant for a group
-      --role string   Type of access that identity will be given (default "connect")
+      --role string   Type of access that the user or group will be given (default "connect")
 ```

 ### Options inherited from parent commands